 Felice Kirby has been in Williamsburg for 4 decades.
 Originally hired as a professional community organizer to fight property & business abandonment, Felice eventually became co-owner of Teddy’s Bar & Grill, managing the popular community spot until its sale in 2015.
 Based on her community organizing experience in the South Bronx, Queens & North Brooklyn, Felice spent 15 years employed as a trainer & lecturer in collaborative problem-solving & community policing, training with the NYPD, Harvard Kennedy School Executive Sessions & 24 other municipal agencies.
-She is also involved locally, with cherished community organizations: NAG (Neighbors Allied for Good Growth), Greenpoint Chamber of Commerce, Brooklyn Allied Bars & Restaurants.
+She is also involved locally, with cherished community organizations: NAG (Neighbors Allied for Good Growth), Greenpoint Chamber of Commerce, Brooklyn Allied Bars & Restaurants, and The People’s Firehouse.
 Felice lives with her family on N. 8 St.

 Reverend John Merz

 John is the Vicar of the Episcopal Church of the Ascension in Greenpoint Brooklyn where he has worked to focus the church toward the needs of the vulnerable.
 He has been involved in ministry and advocacy for those without housing, those living with AIDS, the LGBTQIA+ community, and others.
 Before becoming Vicar at Ascension John was the Episcopal Chaplain to NYU and surrounding campuses.
 He lives in Greenpoint with Tara Anderson where they are raising their two children, Phaedra and Vito.